 If you are interested, it is better to go to a spa centre known for their expertise and care, like Secret Root Spa.
 It’s a great way to pamper yourself and unwind!

 There are many other local spas offering massages at different prices, so you can select one according to your budget.
+Sri Lanka can be a cheap Asia vacation, depending on how you travel!

 Even though Mirissa is more famous for its natural scenic beauty, there are some cultural places to see in Mirissa as well.